Here is the quick answer if you're not in a reading mood.

 Pagefly gives you the most bang for your buck, and it even has a free plan.

-Shogun has more features, but it's more expensive.
+Shogun has more features and an easier interface, but it's more expensive.
 It also has A/B testing built-in.

 Disclaimer: This article contains affiliate links.
-Without them, I couldn't justify the time spent to write this blog, so I will be very grateful if you use those links.
-All of these apps have affiliate programs so you can be sure I'm not biased to any one in particular.
+They allow me to spend my time writing this blog, so I will be very grateful if you click them.
+All three apps have affiliate links so you can rest assured I'm not biased to any one in particular.

 The Shopify Theme Customizer is great, but it’s a bit limited.
-It won’t let you drag and drop elements to create a fully custom landing page design.
+Even though (since June 2021) we now have Shopify 2.0 and the added flexibility that comes with it.
+We still cannot create a fully custom landing page design.

 So when you want a completely custom page in Shopify, you need one of the landing page builder apps from the Shopify App Store.

-I know how expensive custom development can be, which is why there needs to be a solution for people that don’t have the budget to hire a developer and just want to do it themselves.
+I know how expensive custom development can be, which is why there needs to be a solution for people that don’t have the budget to hire a developer or just want to get their hands dirty and do it themselves.

 The following apps are in no particular order.
 But for each app, I’ll talk about the main features and who I recommend it for, to make it easier for you to decide.